 According to a study by Deloitte, women who work in manufacturing feel underrepresented.
 It is certain that if manufacturers want to have more women working for them, they will certainly need to change their strategy related to recruiting, retaining, and advancing women’s jobs in manufacturing.
 Nowadays, 6 out of 10 positions are not filled due to a manufacturing skill gap.

 WHAT DOES NEED TO CHANGE?

 Diversity and profitability are directly correlated.
-Having teams with a lot of diversity of thought when it comes to different genders and cultures, helps on having a higher ROE.
-By having leadership groups which hold different visions and perspectives, there will be a wider and stronger strategic thinking, which will lead to a better performance of the teams.
+Having teams with a lot of diversity of thought when it comes to different genders and cultures helps in having a higher ROE.
+By having leadership groups that hold different visions and perspectives, there will be wider and stronger strategic thinking, which will lead to a better performance of the teams.

 Another way of attracting women to jobs in manufacturing is to make the already existing female role models more visible than they currently are and so, convince other women to join them in the manufacturing workforce.
 There should be created a future roadmap that explains how a career path in manufacturing can evolve.
 Companies not only need to recruit and engage women, but they also need to find a way to drive women to top job positions.

 Companies should concentrate on making their workplaces more attractive to make women want to join the manufacturing workforce.
 They need to find strategies and new ways to retain women in the industry world.
 Bringing together recent graduates along with more experienced people can help them want to stay.
 Several key factors like benefits, schedule flexibility and culture, can make women want to pursue a career path in manufacturing.